 As part of the suspension process, we expect all parents to comply with the information contained in the letter of suspension and accompany their child at a re-integration meeting at the Academy.
 Students who return to the Academy without a re-integration meeting without their parents/carers present will remain under intense supervision until such time as the meeting can take place.
-Students returning from a period of suspension may spend a proportionate amount of time in the student services room as part of our re-integration procedures.
+Students returning from a period of suspension may spend a proportionate amount of time out of lesson as part of our re-integration procedures.